Almighty God, Responsible People: Can We Believe in Both?

 This course will not seek to resolve all things to a neat simplicity, but will recognize important thinkers and themes that need to be borne in mind.
 Come with all your questions, with current ideas or with no idea at all.
 Above all, come to be challenged by views of the church that will change how you approach the concepts of God, the world and yourself.

-Students will meet online Mondays and Wednesdays from 5:00PM - 6:15PM (Eastern Standard Time).
+Students will meet online on Saturdays, time TBD (Eastern Standard Time).
 Class time will be a mix of synchronous and asynchronous learning.

 Dr. Matthew Knell has been teaching the history of Christian thought at the University of Notre Dame’s London campus for eight years, alongside teaching at the London School of Theology where he has been based for thirteen years.
 While a specialist in the medieval period, Matthew teaches on all the centuries of the church and seeks to draw strength from each Christian denomination.
 He has written the first two volumes of a series on Sin, Grace and Free Will, inspired by a course he has taught at Notre Dame, and also teaches and writes at a popular Christian level with books such as Defenders of the Faith.